ChitrakCDB/My-Works/README.md

 In this program the output will be all the ascii characters and the ^ sign will indicate whether the characters is used or not.
 I've first defines a name to the ascii characters and given the value to them after this I've used an array which will store all characters and then the while loop and for loop will be executed as per the input from the user.

+Task 16:
+In this  I've used 2 functions the first one will get the line And second one will copy the line
+And the while loop and if conditions will executed and the line which is longest will be the output of the program.

 The remaining programs will be uploaded soon
 Stay tuned!